sabasabo/urlBot/README.md

 # url Telegrm Bot
 A Telegram bot to remove parameters from url link.

+* Using Webhook
-Written in Java, runs on Heroku.
+* Written in Java
+* Runs on Heroku